aurora/asciidia/README.md

 ## Description

-Asciidia generates bitmap files (png) from simple ASCII diagrams.
+Asciidia generates bitmap or vector files from simple ASCII diagrams.
 In that it is similar to programs like [ditaa](http://ditaa.sourceforge.net/).
 It's build on top of a plugin architecture to make it easy to enhance it with additional diagram or drawing plugins.
 Currently available plugin types are: